blmhemu/blmhemu.github.io/content/archive/slidev/index.md

 ## Slidev
 For some unknown reason, I chose to learn Slidev.
 The slidev website is sleek and gives a glimpse of what you can do with the framework.
+* Create flow diagrams

 ## Bonus
 Some extra-ordinary developers took this even further.
 You can make and present slides in the **TERMINAL** !
 * [slides](https://github.com/maaslalani/slides)
 * [lookatme](https://github.com/d0c-s4vage/lookatme).

-Overall, I love these tools and continue to be suprised by the power of markdown.
-Although it may not replace Powerpoint or Prezi for everyone, I would definitely be using Slidev in my future presentations.
+I continue to be suprised by the power of markdown.
+This very post is written in markdown.
+Though Slidev is currently (as of June 2021) in beta, it is ready to be used in your next presentation.
+It may not replace Powerpoint or Prezi for everyone.
+But anyone with a basic knowledge of markdown can learn it quickly.
+I would definitely use it in my future presentations.